celo-org/celo-monorepo/packages/terraform-modules/testnet-network/README.md

 but also prevents the network from being created.
 Terraform lacks basic conditionals to directly implement this logic in the `testnet` module.

-This module is only intended to be used by `celotool`, which only creates a network if it is not for the `default` VPC.
+This module is only intended to be used by `celotool`, which only creates/destroys a network if it is not the `default` VPC.